mseravalli/gcp-scripts/sap/README.md

 ## Prerequisites
 In orer to be able to run the scripts present in this repository it is necessary to have Google Cloud SDK installed on the developers' workstation.

+### Service Accounts
+In a Shared VPC environment the service account that will run the Deployment Manager (by default `{project_number}@cloudservices.gserviceaccount.com`), needs to have `Compute Admin` in the service project and `Compute Network Admin` on in the host project.

+Additionally, also the service account that will run on the VMs needs to be given  and `Compute Instance Admin` in the service project and `Compute Network User` in the host project.

 ## Setup
 First update the file `setup.sh`.
 In `setup.sh`, the variables at the beginning of the file need to be updated with the values of the current environment.